 The Durham FA offers a range of safeguarding services and training to help create a safe and enjoyable football experience for everyone.
 We ensure safeguarding requirements are met as a requirement of club affiliation and we support clubs to maintain these standards.
 This includes making unannounced safeguarding visits to clubs.

 Here are details of the current safeguarding support services we offer:

-The FA established Enhanced Criminal Records Checks (CRCs) as a step towards safeguarding children in football.
+The FA established Disclosure and Barring Service Checks (DBS) as a step towards safeguarding children in football.
 The Criminal Records Bureau merged with the Independent Safeguarding Authority on 1st December 2012 to form the umbrella organisation known as the Disclosure and Barring Service (DBS).

 The DBS oversees all of the safeguarding and vetting requirements that affect individuals in sport and recreation organisations who have contact with children and vulnerable adults.

 Criminal record applications are processed for the FA by the FA Criminal Records Unit at https://gbg.onlinedisclosures.co.uk/